radfmohs/testb4/README.md

 When flash_bist_en is asserted (set TESTMOD[1:0]=2’b10 and IOPAD_GPIO[5] = 0)
 More information, please refer to this document: logical/chip_top/imp/tech/HHG_FS13Q7P6_FPFLE032K09DA_32Kx8/BIST/Datasheet/BIS_ FPFLE032K09DA _DS.pdf or the link:
-BIS_ FPFLE032K09DA _DS.PDF
+BIS_ FPFLE032K09DA _DS.pdf

-5.6.
-ATM mode
+1.12	ATM mode
-5.6.1.
+1.12.
 Introduction
 This function is used to write Analog trim to Analog trim reg and Flash by GPIO in Analog test mode, this process is to write the data in the pads in Analog test mode to the Analog trim registers and then use the UNLOCK signal to write the data in Analog Trim registers to Flash memory.

-5.6.1.1.
+1.12.1.1.
 Write Analog trim register by GPIO

 1. Enter Analog test mode
 2. Select ATMx according to the Analog Trim that user wants to test